Xenon Pharmaceuticals Inc. (NASDAQ:XENE) Expected to Announce Earnings of -$0.45 Per Share

-Equities analysts expect Xenon Pharmaceuticals Inc. (NASDAQ:XENE) to report earnings of ($0.45) per share for the current quarter, according to Zacks.
-Four analysts have provided estimates for Xenon Pharmaceuticals’ earnings, with the highest EPS estimate coming in at ($0.38) and the lowest estimate coming in at ($0.63).
-Xenon Pharmaceuticals reported earnings per share of ($0.22) during the same quarter last year, which indicates a negative year-over-year growth rate of 104.5%.
-The company is expected to announce its next quarterly earnings results on Thursday, May 20th.
+Equities research analysts forecast that Xenon Pharmaceuticals Inc. (NASDAQ:XENE) will announce earnings per share of ($0.45) for the current fiscal quarter, according to Zacks Investment Research.
+Four analysts have issued estimates for Xenon Pharmaceuticals’ earnings.
+The highest EPS estimate is ($0.38) and the lowest is ($0.63).
+Xenon Pharmaceuticals posted earnings of ($0.22) per share during the same quarter last year, which indicates a negative year-over-year growth rate of 104.5%.
+The business is scheduled to announce its next earnings report on Thursday, May 20th.

-According to Zacks, analysts expect that Xenon Pharmaceuticals will report full year earnings of ($1.62) per share for the current fiscal year, with EPS estimates ranging from ($2.37) to ($1.30).
-For the next fiscal year, analysts anticipate that the company will report earnings of ($2.13) per share, with EPS estimates ranging from ($2.71) to ($1.36).
-Zacks Investment Research’s EPS averages are a mean average based on a survey of sell-side research firms that follow Xenon Pharmaceuticals.
+On average, analysts expect that Xenon Pharmaceuticals will report full year earnings of ($1.62) per share for the current financial year, with EPS estimates ranging from ($2.37) to ($1.30).
+For the next year, analysts expect that the business will post earnings of ($2.13) per share, with EPS estimates ranging from ($2.71) to ($1.36).
+Zacks Investment Research’s EPS calculations are a mean average based on a survey of research analysts that follow Xenon Pharmaceuticals.

-Xenon Pharmaceuticals (NASDAQ:XENE) last issued its earnings results on Monday, March 1st.
+Xenon Pharmaceuticals (NASDAQ:XENE) last released its quarterly earnings data on Monday, March 1st.
 The biopharmaceutical company reported ($0.34) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.40) by $0.06.
-The company had revenue of $5.15 million during the quarter, compared to the consensus estimate of $3.50 million.
-Xenon Pharmaceuticals had a negative return on equity of 21.76% and a negative net margin of 102.25%.
+The business had revenue of $5.15 million for the quarter, compared to the consensus estimate of $3.50 million.
+Xenon Pharmaceuticals had a negative net margin of 102.25% and a negative return on equity of 21.76%.

+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Ghost Tree Capital LLC grew its position in Xenon Pharmaceuticals by 115.4% during the fourth quarter.
+Ghost Tree Capital LLC now owns 700,000 shares of the biopharmaceutical company’s stock valued at $10,766,000 after acquiring an additional 375,000 shares during the last quarter.
+BlackRock Inc. grew its position in Xenon Pharmaceuticals by 509.0% in the 4th quarter.
+BlackRock Inc. now owns 419,543 shares of the biopharmaceutical company’s stock valued at $6,453,000 after acquiring an additional 350,651 shares during the last quarter.
+Bank of New York Mellon Corp lifted its stake in shares of Xenon Pharmaceuticals by 27.1% during the 4th quarter.
+Bank of New York Mellon Corp now owns 949,238 shares of the biopharmaceutical company’s stock worth $14,599,000 after purchasing an additional 202,435 shares during the last quarter.
+Schonfeld Strategic Advisors LLC raised its stake in Xenon Pharmaceuticals by 75.8% in the third quarter.
+Schonfeld Strategic Advisors LLC now owns 62,600 shares of the biopharmaceutical company’s stock valued at $693,000 after buying an additional 27,000 shares during the last quarter.
+Finally, Nuveen Asset Management LLC acquired a new stake in Xenon Pharmaceuticals during the fourth quarter worth about $388,000.
+79.90% of the stock is currently owned by institutional investors and hedge funds.

 Xenon Pharmaceuticals Company Profile